Nicola Pozzi: Parma

 On 2 February 2015, Pozzi joined A.C.
 Chievo Verona in a temporary deal.

 Vicenza

 On 31 August 2015, he was signed by Vicenza in a two-year deal.
 He took no.9 shirt from Stefano Pettinari.

 However, on 25 August 2016 he was released.

 Coaching career

 On 26 June 2021, Pozzi took on his first head coaching role, being appointed at the helm of Tuscan Eccellenza amateur club Grassina.
 He left the club in June 2022, after suffering relegation to Promozione.

+On 19 October 2025, he was unveiled as Angelo Gregucci's new technical collaborator at Serie B club Sampdoria.